HITLER IN WARSAW: 1939

-As far back in Warsaw history as the end of the XIX century, a broad street with an elite status of the former king’s road was settled on by rich aristocrats of the Austro-Hungarian Empire.
-With the acquisition of independence and the fall of Habsburgs on the back of the Great War, the spacious villas and adjoining green gardens were mainly turned into embassies.
+As far back in Warsaw’s history as the end of the XIX century, a broad street with an elite status of the former king’s road was settled on by rich aristocrats of the Austro-Hungarian Empire.
+With the acquisition of independence and the fall of the Habsburgs at the back of the Great War, the spacious villas and adjoining green gardens were mainly turned into embassies.
 That very afternoon minutes of October 5 1939 Hitler’s cortege made a stop next to Ujazdowski Park and Pałacyk ‘Rembielińskiego’, a luxurious palace of 1840, hit by a German air bomb in the course of the recent raids.
-A large grandstand, ornamented with a Nzi symbolics was erected prior to the event to accommodate Hitler and his closes military entourage during the so-called ‘Siegesparade’ (Parade of victory).
+A large grandstand, ornamented with Nazi symbolics was erected prior to the event to accommodate Hitler and his close military entourage during the so-called ‘Siegesparade’ (Parade of victory).

 Apart from Hitler himself, the made tribune was now to welcome and place forgoing Walther von Brauchitsch, Gerd von Rundstedt, and Friedrich von Cochenhausen.
-The attentive attendees of the parade had a glimpse to identify the future Feldmarschall of aviation Albert Kesselring, had been recently (September 30) awarded with Knight’s Cross of the Iron Cross by Hitler personally.
-General Colonel Wilhelm Keitel, the chief of the OKW, who had been disdainfully called ‘Lakeitel’ by some of the high-ranking officers of the army.
-He caught the sight of the battlefields in Poland only from the perspective of Hitler’s personal train, the fact, which had not to get in the way of being awarded the ‘Knight’s Cross’ for the Polish campaign.
+The attentive attendees of the parade had a glimpse to identify the future Feldmarschall of aviation Albert Kesselring, who had been recently (September 30) awarded with Knight’s Cross of the Iron Cross by Hitler personally.
+General Colonel Wilhelm Keitel, the chief of the OKW, had been disdainfully called ‘Lakeitel’ by some of the high-ranking officers of the army.
+He caught sight of the battlefields in Poland only from the perspective of Hitler’s personal train, a fact, which had not to get in the way of being awarded the ‘Knight’s Cross’ for the Polish campaign.
+It would take him seven years to get from the parade in Warsaw to the gallow in Nuremberg.
 Erwin Rommel, the chief of the ‘Führerbegleitbataillon’ was another prominent figure, summoned to Warsaw after a short stay at home and now present within the grandstand.

-Among the others present, Johannes Albrecht Blaskowitz, the commander of the 8th army was now filled with a mix of pride and doubts watching his soldiers (8th army was the privileged regime of the parade) marching the conquered city.
-Following on the Polish campaign, Blaskowitz was promoted to colonel-general, awarder with ‘Knight’s Cross’ and assigned as the Commander in Chief in the East.
-In under two subsequent months, the general would fall out of favor of Hitler after his deprecation towards the mass killings, performed by the SS in Poland with the extermination of the city citizens.
+Among the others present, Johannes Albrecht Blaskowitz, the commander of the 8th army was now filled with a mix of pride and doubts watching his soldiers (the 8th army was the privileged regime of the parade) marching the conquered city.
+Following the Polish campaign, Blaskowitz was promoted to colonel-general, awarded with ‘Knight’s Cross’, and assigned as the Commander in Chief in the East.
+In under two subsequent months, the general would fall out of favor of Hitler after his deprecation towards the mass killings, performed by the SS in Poland with the extermination of the city citizens, the prelude to mass killing actions in the USSR such as Babi yar massacre in 1941.
 On that October afternoon, Blaskowitz could see Heinrich Himmler nearby, an architecture of the ‘Sonderauftrag’ (special tasks) against Polish and Jews, who had come purposively from Berlin to join the parade after a ten-day ‘vacation’.

-As far back in Warsaw history as the early years of the XIX century, an open space in front of the palatine served as a place of the military parades exercises.
-In the years between 1841 and 1894 the center of the square, Plac Saski by that time, held a monument, glorying the Polish Uprising of 1830, already destined to be moved to free space for a symbol of the tsarist dominance over Poland.
+As far back in Warsaw’s history as the early years of the XIX century, an open space in front of the palatine served as a place for military parade exercises.
+In the years between 1841 and 1894 the center of the square, Plac Saski by that time, held a monument, glorying the Polish Uprising of 1830, already destined to be moved to free space as a symbol of the tsarist dominance over Poland.
 The erection of the monumental Alexander Nevsky Cathedral resulted in the expanses of 3 mln. rubles and took eighteen years to be completed.
-However, the bell tower of 70 meters height was fated to dominate the square for only a short period of time as Poland gained its independence afterward the Great War.
+However, the bell tower 70 meters in height was fated to dominate the square for only a short period of time as Poland gained its independence afterward the Great War.
 The Cathedral was demolished as early as 1926 and the square was renamed after Marshal Pilsudski two years after.